EDLC 510 Instructional Strategies for Diverse Learners

 Interview Assignment

 Using the provided questionnaire, the candidate will interview an individual who has personal or professional experience in the field of special education.
 The candidate is responsible for locating this person and must not contact the School of Education Field Office.
 Afterwards, the candidate must write an interview summary of at least 200 words and a conclusion of at least 300 words in current APA format.
-The summary and conclusion must include citations from at least one scholarly journal article and the course textbook.
+The conclusion must include citations from at least 1 scholarly journal article and the course textbook.
 (CLO: D, E)

 Understanding Special Education Paper Assignment